SarahKnapp1/Beta_cell_FBA/README.md

 The resulted barplot of Yael's experiment is under the folder -Yael's experiment.

-The FBA analysis results is under FBA.
+The FBA analysis results are under FBA.